Bounded Expectation of Label Assignment: Dataset Annotation by Supervised Splitting with Bias-Reduction Techniques: THEORETICAL ANALYSIS

-\Cref{eq:boundderivation} uses \hoeff, which depends on the fact that the random variables are drawn independently from a fixed distribution.
-Since the random variable in question is whether an example belongs to the majority class, the observed labels satisfy this requirement if they are randomly sampled from any subset $v$.
-However, if the random points are sampled from a parent set $v$, which is later split into child nodes $\{u | u \in U\}$, special care is needed to ensure that the independence and uniform sampling probability hold.
+Equation \labelcref{eq:bound} uses adaptive Hoeffding, which depends on the fact that the random variables are drawn independently from a fixed distribution.
+Since the random variable in question is whether an example belongs to the majority class, the observed labels satisfy this requirement if they are randomly sampled from any node $\node$.
+However, if the random points are sampled from a parent node $\node$, which is later split into child nodes $\{\node_1, ... \node_k\}$, special care is needed to ensure that the independence and uniform sampling probability hold.

-When the partitioning $U$ is determined by an unsupervised split, it is not affected by whether points are labeled or what their labels are.
+When the partitioning $\{\node_1, ... \node_k\} = \splitfcn(\node)$ is determined by an unsupervised split, it is not affected by whether points are labeled or what their labels are.
 Instead, it can be thought of as a pre-determined partitioning.
-Therefore, a random sample from a parent node $v$ that happens to be part of a child node $u$ is also a random sample from $u$.
+Therefore, a random sample from a parent node $\node$ that happens to be part of a child node $\node_i$ is also a random sample from $\node_i$.

-In contrast, when partitioning $U$ is determined by a supervised model, the data used to train the model is no longer randomly sampled from the resulting child nodes.
-Therefore, GSAL tracks an isolated set of labeled examples for each node used to train splitting models.
-Since this isolated training set is independent of the data used to calculate $\bound_{\text{split}}$, it preserves the fact that the data in the partitioned subsets is randomly sampled.
+In contrast, when the partitioning $\{\node_1, ... \node_k\} = \splitfcn(\trainingdata, \node)$ is determined by a supervised model, the labeled data from $\trainingdata$ cannot be used to evaluate the split quality because $\trainingdata$ is no longer randomly sampled from the resulting child nodes. \algo tracks an isolated set of labeled examples for each node used to train the splitting models.
+Isolating this training set preserves the fact that the data in the partitioned subsets is randomly sampled, since it is independent of $\boundsdata$ (the labeled data used to calculate the speculative bound $\bound_{\text{split}}$ from \labelcref{eq:boundsplit}).